mvsoom/gedankenpolizei/src/slow/reddit/README.md

 into good and bad posts:

 https://medium.com/@lukas.hauzenberger/multilabel-classification-using-mistral-7b-on-a-single-gpu-with-quantization-and-lora-8f848b5237f3

+The training done in this tutorial is ~24 hrs for 10 epochs (30k training rows)

 can we reuse mistral 7b then? -- yes, it seems so: the classificaton (linear) layer is added after the last layer before converting to a prob distribution over next token. in this way we can use the negative posts when finetuning further to predict SOCs: a good initial guess for further LoRA training